 - Your initial call should contain the name of the station being called three times and your call sign three times (twice is usually enough).
 After that, once is enough if conditions are normal.

 - Once you have finished communicating use the proword “out”.
 “Clear” is not legitimate.

-- The TLA holds a license from Communications Canada to operate a radio service on Channel 68.
+- The TLA holds a license from Innovation, Science and Economic Development Canada to operate a radio service on Channel 68.
 This channel is designated as the main working channel for boats and marinas.
 Indeed, some marinas monitor it on an outdoor speaker for everyone to listen to.
 You should therefore use channel 68 only for the following:

 - Channel 16 is for distress only.
 It is seldom used on Lake Temagami.
 When on the Lake, the OPP boat usually sits on Channel 16.
 Nobody else monitors it, except for the Coast Guard in Parry Sound.

 - Channel 70 has been recently designated for Digital Selective Calling (DSC) use only.
 Modern transceivers have this system included.
 You should therefore avoid using Channel 70.

 - Be aware that several organization on the Lake use certain channels for their communications.

 - Avoid frivolous conversations.
 “Hey Charlie, howzit goin’ there?” just doesn’t cut it!